 Buy Heating Oil Together

 West Sussex has around 75,000 homes that do not have mains gas heating.
 This is because these properties are not connected to the mains gas network which means they rely on either electric, bottled gas (LPG) or oil for their heating and other energy needs.
-These forms of energy are usually much more expensive and therefore Councils are committed to helping make energy more affordable for 'off-gas' residents.
+These forms of energy are usually much more expensive and therefore Councils are committed to helping make energy more affordable for ‘off-gas’ residents.
+Oil clubs are one way of reducing the cost of heating your home.

 What is an oil club?